ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/faq.md

 ### **6. Why can't I just download a pre-made APK instead of patching it myself?**

 Due to legal reasons, ReVanced Extended APKs cannot be directly distributed.
 Anyone distributing pre-patched ReVanced or ReVanced Extended APKs is not official and potentially untrustworthy.
-The only guaranteed safe way to install ReVanced Extended is by patching it yourself with one of the official methods.
+The only truly safe way to install ReVanced Extended is by patching it yourself with one of the official methods.